Michelle Brown (politician)

 Michelle Margaret Freda Brown (born 30 December 1969) is a British lawyer and former politician who was a Member of the Senedd (MS) for North Wales from 2016 to 2021.
 In March 2019 she resigned from the UK Independence Party (UKIP) to become an independent.

 Background

 Michelle Brown grew up in Mostyn and was educated at St Richard Gwyn Catholic High School, Flint, and at convents in Holywell and Holyhead.
 She graduated with a bachelor's and master's degree in Law and a Post Graduate Diploma in Legal Practice from University of Staffordshire.

 Political career

 Member of the Senedd

-At the 2016 National Assembly for Wales election, Brown ran as the UK Independence Party's candidate for Alyn and Deeside, finishing third with 3,765 votes (17.4%).
+At the 2016 National Assembly for Wales election, Brown stood as the UK Independence Party's candidate for Alyn and Deeside, finishing third with 3,765 votes (17.4%).
 She was also the second-placed candidate on the party list for the North Wales region, winning a seat alongside UKIP Wales leader Nathan Gill.

 Following her election to the Assembly, she voted for Neil Hamilton as leader of the UKIP group in the Welsh Assembly and against Nathan Gill.